puppetlabs/puppetlabs-docker/README.md

 ```
 Set the `version` parameter to any version you need to install.

-This is a example of a Compose file:
+This is an example of a Compose file:

 ```yaml
 compose_test: